Though each company will need to determine its own approach, looking to distinct patterns can give you a sense of how to market B2B SaaS successfully.

 5. Always be testing

 Because ABM is often done at such a large scale, it is critical that you are constantly optimizing your messaging.
 We like to do this by incorporating A/B testing (specifically multivariate testing) with our outbound messaging.
 This process allows us to test multiple parts of our messaging at once and constantly iterate on it, making each round more effective than the last and helping us to increase the emails that are opened, read, and clicked on.

 For instance, to improve the open rates of our messages, we can test two subject lines against each other.
 To improve our click-through-rate, we can try using different value propositions, using different levels of detail or different formats in our messaging.
 To increase our asset download rates, we can A/B test different messaging, images, or videos on our landing page.
 On top of this, A/B testing allows us to be extremely scientific with the way that we test messaging and gives us the opportunity to experiment and prove (or disprove) different messaging hypotheses.

 Following these five steps will help you to build an effective, and always-improving ABM messaging machine.
-You will increase your open rates, click-through-rates, and downloads, will learn more about your customers and, most importantly, will create a consistent pipeline of MQLs and opportunities for your sales team.
-Solidifying this process will drive revenue for your business and push your company to achieve its growth and revenue goals.
+You will increase your open rates, click-through-rates, and downloads, learn more about your customers and create a consistent pipeline of MQLs and opportunities for your sales team.
+But most importantly, solidifying this process will drive prospects to you that are amazing fits for your company.
+This means more revenue and more evangelists for your business and that will push your company forward and help it achieve its growth and revenue goals.
 Now go out there and start helping prospects!